AntCPLab/OpenCoral/README.md

  - Boost.Thread for BMR (`libboost-thread-dev` on Ubuntu), tested against 1.65
  - 64-bit CPU
  - Python 2.x
- - NTL library for the SPDZ-2 and Overdrive offline phases (optional; tested with NTL 10.5)
+ - NTL library for CowGear and the SPDZ-2 and Overdrive offline phases (optional; tested with NTL 10.5)
  - If using macOS, Sierra or later

 #### Compilation

 1) Edit `CONFIG` or `CONFIG.mine` to your needs:

- - By default, a CPU supporting AES-NI, PCLMUL, AVX2, BMI2 is required.
-This includes mainstream processors released 2013 or later.
+ - By default, a CPU supporting AES-NI, PCLMUL, AVX2, BMI2, ADX is required.
+This includes mainstream processors released 2014 or later.
    For older models you need to deactivate the respective extensions in the `ARCH` variable.
  - To benchmark online-only protocols or Overdrive, add the following line at the top: `MY_CFLAGS = -DINSECURE`
  - `PREP_DIR` should point to should be a local, unversioned directory to store preprocessing data (default is `Player-Data` in the current directory).
- - For the SPDZ-2 and Overdrive offline phases, set `USE_NTL = 1` and `MOD = -DMAX_MOD_SZ=6`.
+ - For CowGear and the SPDZ-2 and Overdrive offline phases, set `USE_NTL = 1`.
- - To use GF(2^40), in particular for the SPDZ-2 offline phase, set `USE_GF2N_LONG = 0`.
-This will deactive anything that requires GF(2^128) such as MASCOT.

 2) Run make to compile all the software (use the flag -j for faster compilation multiple threads).
 See below on how to compile specific